Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Key Insights from the Research Questions

 \subsubsection{Protein Bioinformatics and Proteomics}

 GenAI has developed protein bioinformatics with powerful tools for the analysis, prediction, and design of proteins that outshine those of traditional methods.
 One of the most significant applications is mutation effect prediction, where zero-shot models such as ESM-1b \cite{meier2021language} have shown that the potential functional impact of mutations can be inferred directly from protein sequence data in an unsupervised manner which provides valuable insights into disease-associated variants across diverse protein families.
 In structural bioinformatics, EMBER2 \cite{weissenow2022protein} demonstrated that protein language model embeddings had the capacity to make precise predictions of inter-residue distances without requiring MSAs, such that predictions could be made quicker and at lower cost.
-At a larger scale, ESM2 \cite{chen2025evaluating} and xTrimoPGLM \cite{chen2024xtrimopglm} demonstrated that PLMs can implicitly learn atomic level structure features directly from sequences and make predictions consistent with physics based methods, while achieving results several orders of magnitude faster.
+At a larger scale, ESM-2 \cite{chen2025evaluating} and xTrimoPGLM \cite{chen2024xtrimopglm} demonstrated that PLMs can implicitly learn atomic level structure features directly from sequences and make predictions consistent with physics based methods, while achieving results several orders of magnitude faster.
+Similarly, PLM-interact \cite{liu2025plm} is useful for cross-species PPI prediction, mutation-aware interaction analysis, and virus–host interaction prediction, showing value for disease biology, variant-effect interpretation, and host–pathogen studies.
+For mutation-effect prediction, PLM-interact reached AUPR 0.612 and AUROC 0.794, while zero-shot models were near random.